Back to blog

 Checkout Analytics And Conversion Metrics

 A checkout cannot be optimized if events are missing or inconsistent.
-Define the funnel before running experiments.
+Define the funnel before running experiments, and make the dashboard useful for operators rather than only for marketing summaries.

 MetricWhy it mattersSegment by